Remi-Coulom/joedb/doc/source/getting_started.rst

 You can find some ready-made deb packages on the `github Release page <https://github.com/Remi-Coulom/joedb/releases>`_.

-On Ubuntu, you can install joedb this way:
+On Ubuntu, joedb can be installed this way:

 .. code-block:: bash